Ultr4Dev/yolov8-blur/readme.md

 ## Introduction
 This is a simple implementation of YOLOv8 with blur augmentation for privacy protection.

+## Features
+- [x] Real-time object detection with YOLOv8.
+- [x] Blur augmentation for privacy protection.
+- [x] Virtual camera output for use in applications like Zoom, Skype, and Discord.
+## Planned Features
+- [] Fine-tuning the model for better performance.
+- [] Face identification for selective blurring.

 ## Requirements
 - Python 3.10
 - CUDA 12.1